jsr-core/match/README.md

 thrown.

-Therefore, to do structured binding, TypeScript either guarantees that the structure matches at compile time, or it does not, validation libraries such as zod or unknownutils checks at runtime that the structure matches.
+Therefore, to do structured binding, TypeScript either guarantees that the structure matches at compile time, or it does not, validation libraries such as zod or unknownutil checks at runtime that the structure matches.
 The former is impotent for data whose structure is not determined at compile time, such as JSON data.
 The latter required writing two structured binding patterns and two validation patterns.